Glossary

 Apex Jump

-An attempt to legally shorten the distance travelled around the curve of the track by leaping over the track boundary and landing back in bounds.
+An attempt to legally shorten the distance traveled around the curve of the track by leaping over the track boundary and landing back In Bounds.

 Assist